KasparEtter/ef1p/pages/email/email.md

 </summary>

-Wouldn't it be nice if mail clients could configure themselves automatically by fetching the required information directly from the email service providers?
+Wouldn't it be nice if mail clients could configure themselves automatically by fetching the required information directly from the mailbox providers?
 The good news is that we have a standard for exactly this purpose.
 The bad news is that almost no one is using it, even though it's simple and elegant.
 [RFC 6186](https://datatracker.ietf.org/doc/html/rfc6186) defines